-The church was constructed sometime during the Twelfth Century and contains many of its original features such as a series of Twelfth Century stone benches, a fine Fifteenth Century roof and the remains of medieval wall paintings (one has been exposed beneath the Reformation whitewash at the east end of the chancel and looks like St Catherine on the wheel).
+The church was constructed sometime during the twelfth century and contains many of its original features such as a series of twelfth century stone benches, a fine fifteenth century roof and the remains of medieval wall paintings; one has been exposed beneath the Reformation whitewash at the east end of the chancel and depicts St Catherine on the wheel.

 The keys for the church can be obtained from the New Cross Inn and you are at liberty to look inside at your leisure: one can even ascend up into the bell tower itself up the original spiral staircase, hence the building can be fully explored.

 (The east-end of the chancel has an exposed medieval wall painting, no-doubt one of many in this church that was covered - up during the Reformation.)

 There is a curious story to one of our visits, which was in 2004 and was the first time we had visited St Brynach's: Mark relates the story.

 Being the first time we had visited this church we were keen to explore; it was a fine summer evening and there was no-one at the church but ourselves.
 We had been at the church for around fifteen minutes, Jonathan was inspecting the back of the church and I had decided to sit on the base of the cross opposite the main entrance when I had the curious feeling that I was being watched.
 I apprehended a figure 90 degrees to my right.
 Someone was stood at the entrance to the church yard and was looking in my direction.
 I was quite surprised to see someone else here as we had not seen anyone on our way down and there was certainly no-one else here during our visit.